A great combination – earthy beetroots and tart raspberries

 At this time of year, it is so easy to be inundated with fruit and vegetables are.
-Here’s a beautiful vegetable cake recipe that is full of verve and colour that will use up some of the surplus.
+Here’s a beautiful beetroot and raspberry cake recipe that is full of verve and colour that will use up some of the surplus vegetables.
+You can of course make it any time of year with frozen raspberries!

 Beetroots are usually paired with chocolate to make a cake but why not something different?
 It’s a fruity moist cake and tastes delicious.
 My local garden show has a category for a cake made from vegetables.
 I am sure this will be a winner!